tmcaul/timeseries/README.md

 # timeseries
-Some example analysis for predicting future trends using autoregressive models
+Some example analysess for predicting future trends using autoregressive and ML models

 Included here: